Malik Dime: Professional career

-After going undrafted at the 2017 NBA Draft Dime joined the Northern Arizona Suns.
-He was waived on December 12, 2017, after appearing only in 7 games.
+After going undrafted at the 2017 NBA draft Dime joined the Northern Arizona Suns.
+He was waived on 12 December 2017, after appearing only in 7 games.
 He then joined Vogošća of the Bosnian League.
 He led the league in blocks, after averaging 4 blocks per game in only 16 games.

 The next season, he signed with Ura opf the Korisliiga.
 He left the club on December and joined Rilski Sportist of the NBL.
 He also led the league in blocks, averaging 2.5 per game.
 During the summer, he also joined Guaros de Lara.

-On October 13, 2019, he signed with Kyiv of the Ukrainian SuperLeague, but left the team after only appearing in 1 game.
-On November 16, 2019, he joined Lavrio of the Greek Basket League.
+On 13 October 2019, he signed with Kyiv of the Ukrainian SuperLeague, but left the team after only appearing in 1 game.
+On 16 November 2019, he joined Lavrio of the Greek Basket League.

-On July 9, 2020, Dime signed with MoraBanc Andorra of the Spanish Liga ACB.
+On 9 July 2020, Dime signed with MoraBanc Andorra of the Spanish Liga ACB.
 He averaged 5.8 points, 3.3 rebounds and 1.7 blocks per game.
-The team parted ways with him on July 1, 2021.
+The team parted ways with him on 1 July 2021.

-On August 29, 2021, Dime signed with Maccabi Rishon LeZion of the Israeli Basketball Premier League.
-He parted ways with the team on November 29, after averaging 7.4 points, 7.4 rebounds and 1.6 blocks per game.
-On December 2, Dime signed with Vanoli Cremona of the Italian Lega Basket Serie A (LBA).
+On 29 August 2021, Dime signed with Maccabi Rishon LeZion of the Israeli Basketball Premier League.
+He parted ways with the team on 29 November, after averaging 7.4 points, 7.4 rebounds and 1.6 blocks per game.
+On 2 December, Dime signed with Vanoli Cremona of the Italian Lega Basket Serie A (LBA).

-On July 1, 2022, he signed with Parma Basket of the VTB United League.
+On 1 July 2022, he signed with Parma Basket of the VTB United League.

+On 27 December 2024, Dime joined the Dewa United Banten of the Indonesian Basketball League for the 2025 season, replacing Prince Ibeh.
+On 25 March 2025, he parted ways with the team.